|

 done with GNOME 3, I found a way to tell it to use GNOME 2 like the older one did.

-The next update I installed a few weeks later switched to GNOME 3 again and I coud not get it back.
+The next update I installed a few weeks later switched to GNOME 3 again and I coud not get GNOME 2 back.

 - I did some research on how various disributions are maintained and decided to switch from "easiest for new users"

 to "most stable".
-I was impressed with the idea that ubuntu releases live weeks and debiab releases live years.
+I was impressed with the idea that ubuntu releases are replaced every few

 Workstation - debian